 Miss Lauren Martin

-Miss Lauren Martin is IPAC’s Studio Director & Performance Coordinator, in addition to teaching dance classes here at the center.
-She has been dancing since the age of 2, starting at Academy of Dance.
-Continuing her dance education she continued to dance with Yackel Dance Studio learning technique in Ballet, Tap, Jazz, Lyrical and Pointe.
-Lauren dance competitively for many years, attending many regional and national dance competitions and conventions.
-Lauren also took summer classes with the Classical Ballet Academy under the direction of Andrew and Cheryl Rist.
-Lauren graduated from Minnesota Start University Mankato in 2011 with a BS in dance and minor in child psychology.
+Miss Lauren Martin is the new owner of Inspiration Performing Arts Center.
+She has been with IPAC for the past 7 years and is continued to be inspired by each and every person that walks through the doors, everyday.
+She started her dance career at the age of 2 where her love of the art began and grew.
+She continued learning technique in Ballet, Tap, Jazz, Lyrical and Pointe.
+Lauren dance competitively for many years, attending many regional and national dance competitions / conventions and attended summer classes with the Classical Ballet Academy under the direction of Andrew and Cheryl Rist.
+Lauren graduated from Minnesota State University Mankato in 2011 with a BS in dance and minor in child psychology.
 At MSU-Mankato, she performed in many faculty and student dance concerts along with adjudicating many of her own works for the dance program’s student showcase.
-In addition to the many accolades and awards she has received through the years, Miss Lauren recently received the Ultimate Choreography Award and Overall Top Score for Minnesota’s Regional at Cathy Roe’s Dance Competition for the second year in a row for her beautiful “Schindler’s List” piece and the amazing “Brotsjor” piece, both set on our Senior Performance Troupe.
-Her choreography and performance skills were featured in Poland last summer 2014 as a part of the International Dance Festival.
-It doesn’t stop there — she is a proud ImPACt!™ team member, and has traveled to Haiti to bring the kids of Haiti the gift of dance.
-She is active in the More Than Just Great Dancing!™ community and attends seminars, conferences and live events regularly.
+In addition to the many accolades and awards she has received through the years, Miss Lauren recently received the Ultimate Choreography Award and Overall Top Score for Minnesota’s Regional at Cathy Roe’s Dance Competition for the second year in a row for her beautiful piece “Schindler’s List” and “Brotsjor”, both set on our Senior Performance Troupe dancers.
+Her choreography and performance skills were featured in Poland summer 2014 as a part of the International Dance Festival and will be returning this summer ,2017 with IPAC dancers teaching Musical Theater to dancers from all over the world.
+Miss Lauren is a proud ImPACt!™ team member, and has traveled to Haiti to bring the kids of Haiti the gift of dance and plans to travel to Uganda next summer to continue making an ImPACt.
 Miss Lauren is a lover of all things dance, travel, her 3 adorable nieces and handsome nephew, and yoga.
-She always has a smile on her face, and is dedicated to giving back to her fellow staffers, students, parents and the entire community at-large.
+She always has a smile on her face, and is dedicated to giving back to her fellow team members, students, parents and the entire community at-large.
 Her positive energy and big heart is what helps to make IPAC go ’round.
-This is Miss Lauren’s 6th year here at IPAC, and hopes to continue to share her love for the art of dance with many students, for many more years to come!
+Her hope is to continue to share her love for the art of dance with many students, for many more years to come!

 Miss Ruth DesJardins